What Is a Package?

 A local approver group is an approver group which contains approver user IDs defined to

-CA Endevor.
+Endevor.
 An external approver group is an approver group which has no user IDs defined in

 For more information about approver groups, see